digirati-co-uk/iiif-canvas-panel/docs/components/vault.md

 console.log("Now going to load the anno page");
 const annoPage = await vault.load(annotationPageId); // This will trigger it straight away, before the data is loaded

+console.log("Now going to load the anno page");
+const annoPage = await vault.load(annotationPageId); // This will trigger it straight away, before the data is loaded
+// (The event fires and shows that there are now 38 items.)

 // now make some changes
 annoPage.label = [{ "en": ["I have changed the label"] }];
 // Making a direct change like this is allowed, and updates the data in Vault, but won't notify subscribers.
+// (no event fires, no additional subscriber notification appears)

 // This is how you notify subscribers: vault.modifyEntityField(annoPage, "label", {  en: ["I have changed the label again"] });
 // Now we see the change appear.
 ```